2 lbs. flour

 How to make Grissini:

 Dilute 0,5 oz. of yeast in a cup of lukewarm water, combine with 3 oz. flour and let it rest in a warm place for one hour and a half, or until the volume doubles.
-Add to the fermented dough, 1 lb.-3 oz. of flour, the remainder of yeast, salt, and enough lukewarm water to form a dough which is soft and elastic.
+Add to the fermented dough one lb.-3 oz. of flour, the remainder of yeast, salt, and enough lukewarm water to form a soft and elastic dough.
 Work the dough until it comes away easily from your hands.
 Form the dough into a large ball, make a cross-like incision on top and cover with a towel.
 Let it rest in a warm place for 5 hours or until the dough doubles in size.
 Add the remainder of the flour and the water and work into the fermented dough until you achieve a smooth and elastic dough.

-Next, cut small pieces of dough and roll on a wooden board to form long, thin sticks and place into a baking pan.
-Let the dough sticks rest in a warm place until they double in size.
-Bake at 550°F for 10 min.
+Next, cut small dough pieces and roll them on a wooden board to form long, thin sticks and place them into a baking pan.
+Let the dough sticks rest in a warm place until they double in size—Bake at 550°F for 10 min.

 With the same dough, you can make the classic michetta or rosetta.

 Breadsticks, also known as grissini, grissino or dipping sticks, are generally pencil-sized sticks of crisp, dry baked bread that originated in Italy.

 It’s believed that it originated in 1643 when a Florentine abbot described a long-shaped and “bone-thin” bread being made in a town outside of Turin.
 However, Tradition states that it originated in Piedmont in the 17th century, invented by a baker called Antonio Brunero from Turin.
 It was a food that was intended to be easier to digest for the Duke Victor Amadeus II of Savoy, who had digestive problems in his childhood.